 - Purchase the ODBC driver (www.qodbc.com) and use a tool like Access, Excel or Crystal Reports.
 Note that if you have QuickBooks Enterprise you already have this.
 It takes a bit of work to use this tool.

 - Purchase another export/synchronization tool from the QuickBooks Solutions Marketplace – there are several that work with various database/reporting tools.

-- Get the Programming SDK and write your own program (very complicated), or hire a custom software developer to write a custom export for you.
+- Get the Programming SDK and write your own program (very complicated).

 For the most part these approaches cost money (the SDK is free, but complicated to work with and you may need a programming tool).
 The QuickBooks Report Library provides another alternative if you have Excel.
 If you scroll down the page a ways there is an Excel section that contains a QuickBooks Workbook with Wizard and a QuickBooks Workbook.
 These tools provide you with a way to extract transaction information from QuickBooks into Excel.
 You can use them as they come, or you can play with them to modify what information you can extract.
 This is still a bit complicated, particularly if you want to modify what you can get.
 If you are comfortable with playing with VBA (Visual Basic for Applications) then you can get a lot out of this.
 The nice thing is, it’s free (if you have Excel).

 Download the worksheet and open it with Excel.
 Most likely you will run into some security issues – Excel will not let the program run fully unless you take care of some permissions.
 There is a Security Guide worksheet that will explain what to do.

 Right off the shelf – enter some dates in the Update worksheet and click the button (have your QuickBooks company file open first):